 The first pen ever produced by S.T.
 Dupont in 1972, the Classique is still a popular choice.
 The Classique is available in gold, silver and rose gold finishes and comes complete with a 0.7mm mechanical pencil mechanism, which can be used in place of the ball pen refill.

-With its sleek streamline design, inspired by the jet fighter, the Défi combines a very modern contemporary look and feel, with the traditions of artisan skill, quality and attention to detail, for which S.T.
-Dupont are world-renown.
+With its sleek streamline design, inspired by the jet fighter, the Défi combines a very modern contemporary look and feel with the traditions of artisan skill, quality and attention to detail for which S.T.
+Dupont are world-renowned.

 In a break away from the standard pen shape, the curving, tapered form of the S.T.
 Dupont Liberté cries out to be picked up and handled.
 The faceting of the end cap and the clip are designed to catch the light, and give added depth to this fine design.

 The slim form of the Liberté make it an ideal choice for anyone looking for a slightly smaller pen.